-This might shock to some, and seem pretty obvious to others.
-Me editing grammar not good!
+You might find it shocking, but me editing grammar not good!
 He!
 He!
 He!
-Not to say I could not pass first grade writing, but my editing skills are eh!
-For me blogging is a way to share my passion.
-Editing my work, seems like an exercise in disappointment.
+Not to say I could not pass first-grade writing, but my editing skills are eh!
+For me, blogging is a way to share my passion.
+Editing my work seems like an exercise in disappointment.
 How can I marry the two, so readers get a well-crafted educational masterpiece that flows effortlessly?
-This will be what we examine today.
+This article examines some strategies you can use today.

 I have always approached educational approaches with a quirky view most find frustrating.
-As a kid, I would take a test after cramming for the exam, and forget what was on the test by the time I left the room.
-English seemed mundane, until I got into Mr. Venegoni’s AP English Lit course.
-There I would discover Joyce, Keats, and so many other great English literary greats.
-I still remember to this day spending 2 days of class on the Grecian Urn.
+As a kid, I would take a test after cramming for the exam, and forget what was on the exam by the time I left the room.
+English seemed mundane until I got into Mr. Venegoni’s AP English Lit course.
+His class introduced me to Joyce, Keats, and so many other great English literary greats.
+I still remember to this day spending two days of class on the Grecian Urn.

-So, here are some basic steps I took to improve my grammar over the past few months.
+So, here are some necessary steps I took to improve my grammar over the past few months.

 Removing The Insanity of Editing!

-Second, Microsoft Word has a great Grammar & Style checker.
+Second, Microsoft Word has a great Grammar & Style Checker.
 While most people use Word for writing, not enough people review the options available in their Grammar & Style options.
-I set my options as high as possible, so I can see as many mistakes as possible.
+I set my options as high as possible so that I can see as many mistakes as possible.

 Fourth, this is my ultimate dream!
 I want to find someone who can review my work immediately before I publish.
 I tested out a few services, but am still looking for my editing princess with the magical edit fitting slippers.

-One of the best sources I found is Odesk.
-While I still need to a permanent solution, Odesk (Affiliate Link) has some great options.
-This is the Virtual Assistant network I have used a lot over the past few years from everything from web developers to SEO experts to social media help.
-They have some good editors.
+One of the best sources I found is UpWork.
+The virtual assistant service has some great options that I have used a lot over the past few years to hire a wide array of talent from web developers to SEO experts to social media help.
+They also have good editors.

 Whatever options you use for your editing, the main thing is to edit your work.
-Every time you edit your work, your skills will improve.
-While, I am by no means perfect.
-I can only expect people to respond with the obnoxious amounts of grammar mistakes I missed in this post, I am working to improve my grammar.
-After all, editing is the process of improving what you have done in the past.
+Every time you review your content, your skills will improve.
+While I am by no means perfect, I can only expect people to respond with the obnoxious amounts of grammar mistakes I missed in this post; I am working to improve my grammar.
+After all, editing is the process of developing what you have done in the past.
 What do you do think?
 How me’s editing skills?